taskless/taskless/README.md

 ## ❣️ Contributors

 Curious about who makes Taskless?
 Here are our [team members](https://taskless.io/about)!
 Additionally, Taskless is made possible by the following members of the community who've contributed code, docs, bugs, and more.
+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->